 when I draw near to visit and to pray...

 Teach me to make of my heart

-When I wonder if I've found or lost you,
+if I've ever found or now have lost you,

 deepen my faith